Robin de Raaff: Early career (1992–2012)

 De Raaff moved to Amsterdam in 1992 to pursue his Academic career at the Sweelinck Conservatory.
 The first years Geert van Keulen was his composition teacher, composer and bass clarinet player in the Royal Concertgebouw Orchestra, in 1997 De Raaff finished the Studies of Composition Cum Laude with Theo Loevendie, composer and Jazz saxophonist.

 De Raaff's composition, Symphony No. 2 "Two Worlds Colliding", was originally premiered as his Concerto for Saxophone Quartet and Orchestra but renamed and revised after the world premiere in 2011.
 It was composed for the Raschèr Saxophone Quartet and commissioned by the NTR Zaterdag Matinee to be premiered at the Royal Concertgebouw in Amsterdam.

 During a masterclass, led by composer Pierre Boulez, De Raaff stood out with his opus 1 String Quartet No. 1 "Athomus" meeting up with praise from the French master.
-The Dutch National Opera organized this masterclass in 1995 when Pierre Boulez was conducting the opera Moses und Aron by Arnold Schoenberg, it was the beginning of a life long connection with DNO as Pierre Audi took De Raaff under his wing preparing him to compose his first opera RAAFF which was premiered in 2004 in the Westergasfabriek directed by Pierre Audi.
+The Dutch National Opera organized this masterclass in 1995 when Pierre Boulez was conducting the opera Moses und Aron by Arnold Schoenberg, it was the beginning of a lifelong connection with DNO as Pierre Audi took De Raaff under his wing preparing him to compose his first opera RAAFF which was premiered in 2004 in the Westergasfabriek directed by Pierre Audi.
 Australian-American soprano Danielle de Niese sang the double role of Dorothea Wendling/Idamante in this production.
 De Raaff's second opera, Waiting for Miss Monroe was premiered in 2012 in the Stadsschouwburg in Amsterdam directed by Lotte de Beer, both operas were coproductions between DNO and the Holland Festival.

 In 1999, after finishing his studies at the Conservatory of Amsterdam, De Raaff become a private student of George Benjamin at the Royal College of Music in London.
 Alongside his lessons with Benjamin, De Raaff had private lessons with Julian Anderson as well.